 |Ended on 10/26/2022

 E. Previously approved services.
 In an appeal involving a proposed termination or reduction of a previously approved Medicaid service, the existence of a previously approved service authorization shall create a presumption that the service was medically necessary when it was approved.
 The strength of this presumption is directly related to the number and duration of previous approvals.
-For the entity that has proposed the termination or reduction to satisfy its burden of proof, it must demonstrate by a preponderance of the evidence that the Member’s condition has changed since the previous approval such that a reduction or revocation of the service is required by law, regulation, or policy, or it must demonstrate that the previous authorization was made in error with evidence sufficient to rebut the presumption that the service was previously medically necessary.
+For the entity that has proposed the termination or reduction to satisfy its burden of proof, it must demonstrate that the Member’s condition has improved, or that the previous authorization was made in error.

 Thank you for this opportunity to comment on this proposed emergency regulatory action.
 If you have any questions about these comments or otherwise wish to discuss this matter further, please contact Robert Gray, dLCV Director for Compliance and Quality Assurance, at firstname.lastname@example.org or 804-662-7188.